This post may contain affiliate links. Please read my disclosure policy.

 - If you are making Panini, the rolls should fit inside the palm of your hand, as they have to rest for another 30 minutes they will double in size.

-- It does not matter if they do not look perfect, they will automatically develop into nice, round and smooth buns once they have levitated.
+- It does not matter if they do not look perfect, they will automatically develop into nice, round, and smooth buns once they have risen.

 Amanda Wren-Grimwood